 Last week I was excited to realize I had everything I needed to make these Honey Lime Chicken Enchiladas.
-Boom baby, I knew picking up those limes last time I went to the grocery store was a good move. 🙂 Also, I love my citrus press.
-Do you have one they are literally a must if you use fresh limes and lemons regularly.
+Boom, baby!
+I knew picking up those limes the last time I went to the grocery store was a good move. 🙂 Also, I love my citrus press.
+Do you have one?
+They are literally a must if you use fresh limes and lemons regularly.

 This recipe for Honey Lime Chicken Enchiladas really couldn’t be easier.
-I love enchiladas and have a couple great recipes on my site for them already and I am so excited to add these to the line-up.
-Mexican inspired dishes always go over really well with my family and this new enchilada recipe was no different.
-There wasn’t even one little enchilada leftover for me for lunch the next day. 🙁
+I love enchiladas and have a couple of great recipes on my site for them already, and I am so excited to add these to the line-up.
+Mexican-inspired dishes always go over really well with my family, and this new enchilada recipe was no different.
+There wasn’t even one little enchilada left over for me for lunch the next day. 🙁

 Can I freeze these Enchiladas?

 Yes, this is a great recipe to freeze for later.
-It also works great to take as a “freezer meal” to someone who is sick or otherwise in need of a meal.
+It also works great to take as a “freezer meal” for someone who is sick or otherwise in need of a meal.
 You assemble everything except adding the cheese on top.
-I like to wrap the pan with foil. write the cooking instructions on the foil with a permanent marker, place a bag of cheese (to be sprinkled on top at the end of baking) and then wrap the whole thing really well with plastic wrap.
+I like to wrap the pan with foil.
+Write the cooking instructions on the foil with a permanent marker, place a bag of cheese (to be sprinkled on top at the end of baking), and then wrap the whole thing really well with plastic wrap.
 This keeps it very fresh.

-The only thing you need to remember is that when you pull them out of the freezer to cook, it will take at least two times as long to cook…possibly even three times as long.
+The only thing you need to remember: When you pull them out of the freezer to cook, it will take at least two times as long to cook…possibly even three times as long.
 So make sure you set aside enough time for it to cook. …and if you take them to someone, make sure to pass that info on to the person you take them to.

 That is definitely a personal preference.
-If you are using a rotisserie chicken you will be getting a mix of both.
-I personally like white meat better than dark meat so I usually use cooked chicken breast if I don’t use rotisserie chicken in enchilada recipes.
+If you are using a rotisserie chicken, you will be getting a mix of both.
+I personally like white meat better than dark meat.
+So I usually use cooked chicken breast in enchilada recipes, if I don’t use rotisserie chicken.